3 Ninjas (film): Plot

 Emily becomes separated from the brothers and encounters a group of bullies who steal her bike.
-At recess, the brothers challenge the bullies to a two-on-two basketball game, spotting the bullies nine points.
+At recess, the brothers challenge the bullies to a two-on-two basketball game, giving the bullies a 9-point head start.
 Despite the bullies' dirty tactics, the brothers score ten consecutive points and win back Emily's bike.
-Meanwhile, Mori conducts recon on Snyder and his associates and tracks them to a ship in the harbor, the Berth 6.
+Meanwhile, Mori conducts recon on Snyder and his associates, tracking them to a ship, Berth 6, in the harbor.

 That night, Colt learns that Snyder and Mori are old friends.
-Fester and his friends break into the house with a fake pizza order, subduing the boys' babysitter.
-Believing it to be a home invasion, the brothers suit up in their ninja gi's and fight back using their surroundings and numerous household items.
-After regrouping in the boys' bedroom, Fester uses Rocky's homemade phone to call Emily over and they take her hostage, but the boys are able to outsmart and defeat Fester's group, even spiking their soda with laxative.
-After freeing the babysitter, the brothers are overpowered by Snyder's bodyguard Rushmore and are taken captive to Snyder's ship and soon learn that their grandfather was Snyder's sensei.
-The brothers escape, putting the ship on high alert, and manage to subdue Rushmore and many of Snyder's ninjas while Mori infiltrates the ship to rescue the brothers.
+Fester and his friends break into the house under the cover of a fake pizza order and subdue the boys' babysitter.
+Believing it to be a home invasion, the brothers suit up in their ninja gis and masks and fight back using their surroundings and numerous household items.
+After regrouping in the boys' bedroom, Fester uses Rocky's homemade phone to call Emily over and take her hostage, but the boys outsmart and defeat Fester's group, even spiking their soda with a laxative.
+After the babysitter is freed, the brothers are overpowered by Snyder's bodyguard, Rushmore, and taken captive aboard Snyder's ship, where they soon learn that their grandfather was Snyder's sensei.
+The brothers escape, putting the ship on high alert, and manage to subdue Rushmore and many of Snyder's ninjas, while Mori infiltrates the ship to rescue them.

 Snyder confronts Mori in the ship dojo and challenges him to a fight for the brothers' freedom.
-Due to his youth and speed (and a hidden pepper bomb), Snyder gains the upper hand and is prepared to deliver the coup-de-grace, until Mori gags Snyder with a handful of Tum-Tum's jelly beans and finally defeats him.
+Due to his youth and speed, and a hidden pepper bomb, Snyder gains the upper hand and is prepared to deliver the finishing blow, until Mori gags Snyder with some of Tum-Tum's jelly beans and finally defeats him.
 Enraged, Snyder grabs a gun from one of his subordinates and attempts to shoot Mori and the boys, but is suddenly shot in the shoulder by Sam, who arrives with his backup to arrest Snyder, Brown, and their henchmen.
 Sam tells his sons that he will let them continue to visit their grandfather every summer and takes the rest of the night off from work to get pizza with the family, including Mori, who hates pizza.